-Check that the batteries are properly inserted and are in good condition.
-You can also replace the batteries and perform a phone camera test on the remote to confirm if the issue if fixed and the remote transmits signals.
+Check that the batteries are properly inserted and in good condition.
+You can also replace the batteries and perform a phone camera test on the remote to confirm if the issue is fixed and if the remote transmits signals.

 Vizio Subwoofer Not Pairing

 Usually, the VIZIO soundbar and subwoofer should pair automatically when powered on.
 However, this may not be the case sometimes.

 If they are not pairing the first time they are powered, check that the light on the backside of the sub is blinking.
 Here are some of the steps to troubleshoot the connection.